thesurlydev/wiwo/README.md

 ### Authentication

-To access private repositories and get better API rate limits, you can set your GitHub token in the environment:
+To access private repositories, get better API rate limits, and use the authenticated user by default, you can set your GitHub token in the environment:

 ```bash
 export GH_TOKEN=your_github_token_here
 ```

 When a token is provided, the tool will:
+- Use your GitHub account as the default user if --user is not specified
 - Include events from private repositories
 - Access additional event endpoints
 - Have higher API rate limits